Floris Cohen

-Hendrik Floris Cohen (born Haarlem, Netherlands, 1 July 1946) is a historian of science.
+Hendrik Floris Cohen (born 1 July 1946) is a Dutch historian of science.

 Life

-Cohen studied history at the University of Leiden, receiving a Ph.D. in 1974.
+Hendrik Floris Cohen was born in Haarlem, the Netherlands, on 1 July 1946.
+He studied history at the University of Leiden, receiving a Ph.D. in 1974.
 He is a professor in the Comparative History of Science at the University of Utrecht.
-Cohen is the brother of politician Job Cohen and son of the historian Dolf Cohen.
+Cohen is the brother of the politician Job Cohen and son of the historian Dolf Cohen (1913–2004).
+Hendrik Cohen is his grandfather.

 In 2008, Cohen was awarded the Dutch "Eureka" prize for the best book of the year that makes science accessible to a wide audience.